MLong1507/Guess-The-Number/README.md

 -Your original score is 7500.
 You have to get 10000 or greater to win the game and get 0 or less you will lose.<br>
 -Type a number from 1 to 1000 and use the suggestion from the game: "Greater" or "Less".<br>
 -If the number is wrong, you will lose your score equals to that number.<br>
--When you got the number, your score will increase equals to the correct number with a little luck and you have to guess another number.
+-If you get the number, your score will increase equals to the correct number with a little luck and you have to guess another number.